Ek Main Aur Ekk Tu: Soundtrack

-The music rights of Ek Main Aur Ekk Tu were acquired by T-Series for ₹60 million (US$710,000), marking the first Dharma Productions soundtrack not released by Sony Music India since 1998.
-The soundtrack, composed by Amit Trivedi with lyrics by Amitabh Bhattacharya, was released on 25 December 2011.
+The music rights of Ek Main Aur Ekk Tu were sold to T-Series for ₹60 million, making it the first Dharma Productions soundtrack to not be owned by Sony Music India since 1998.
+The soundtrack, which released on 25 December 2011, featured music composed by Amit Trivedi with lyrics by Amitabh Bhattacharya.

 Release

-Ek Main Aur Ekk Tu was released worldwide on 10 February 2012, aligning with Valentine's Day celebrations.
-The film opened to positive reviews and achieved moderate commercial success.
+The film released worldwide on 10 February 2012, coinciding with Valentine's Day celebrations.
+Upon release, Ek Main Aur Ekk Tu received positive reviews and was a moderate box office success.